Driftfusion: An open source code for simulating ordered semiconductor devices with mixed ionic-electronic conducting

 Accurate models of semiconductor devices are essential to further our understanding of the key physical processes governing these systems and hence rationally optimise them.
 One approach to modelling devices on the mesoscopic scale is to use continuum mechanics, whereby charge carriers are treated as continuous media as opposed to discrete particles.
-Typically, electronic carriers are modelled as electron and hole densities at discrete energy levels with a transport model describing the dynamics of carriers in response to an electric field (drift) and carrier density gradients (diffusion).
-This drift-diffusion (Poisson-Nernst-Planck) treatment leads to a system of coupled partial differential equations (the van Roosbroeck system\cite{VanRoosbroeck1950, Farrell2016a}): a set of continuity equations, defining how charge carrier densities change in time at each spatial location, are coupled with Poisson's equation (Gauss' Law), which relates the space-charge density to the electric field potential.
-For many architectures of thin-film semiconductor device, provided that the materials are homogeneous and isotropic, it is sufficient to model devices with properties that vary in a single spatial direction.
-In all but the most elementary of cases, these one-dimensional, second-order, coupled equations must be solved numerically.
+Typically, electronic carriers are modelled at discrete energy levels with a transport model describing the dynamics of carriers in response to an electric field (drift) and carrier density gradients (diffusion).
+This drift-diffusion (Poisson-Nernst-Planck) treatment leads to a system of coupled partial differential equations (the van Roosbroeck system\cite{VanRoosbroeck1950}): a set of continuity equations, defining how the density of each charge carrier changes with time at each spatial location, are coupled with Poisson's equation (Gauss' Law), which relates the space-charge density to the electrostatic potential.
+For many architectures of thin-film semiconductor device (with the notable exception of transistors), provided that the materials are homogeneous and isotropic, it is sufficient to model devices with properties that vary in a single spatial dimension.
+In all but the most elementary of cases the resulting system of equations must be solved numerically.